Let’s dive in

 type: domainname

-The operator can now then set a value to the address
+variable is declarde, the operator can set a value to the address

 variable